friendica/docker/README.md

 # Special settings for DEV/RC images

-The `*-dev` and `*-rc` branches are having additional possibilities to get the latest sources of Friendica.
+The `*-dev` and `*-rc` branches are directly downloaded and verified at each docker start to ensure that the latest sources are used.

-## Possible Environment Variables

-The following environment variables are possible for these kind of images too:

-**Develop/Release Candidate Settings**

--	`FRIENDICA_UPGRADE` If set to `true`, a develop or release candidat node will get updated at startup.
--	`FRIENDICA_REPOSITORY` If set, a custom repository will be chosen (Default: `friendica`)
--	`FRIENDICA_ADDONS_REPO` If set, a custom repository for the addons will be chosen (Default: `friendica`)
--	`FRIENDICA_VERSION` If set, a custom branch will be chosen (Default is based on the chosen image version)
--	`FRIENDICA_ADDONS` If set, a custom branch for the addons will be chosen (Default is based on the chosen image version)

-## Updating to a newer version

-You don't need to pull the image for each commit in [friendica](https://github.com/friendica/friendica/).
-Instead, the release candidate or develop branch will get updated if no installation was found or the environment variable `FRIENDICA_UPGRADE` is set to `true`.

-It will clone the latest Friendica version and copy it to your working directory.
+It's possible to disable this behaviour by setting the environment variable `FRIENDICA_DISABLE_UPGRADE` to `true`.

 # Questions / Issues